sgoldenlab/simba/docs/Tutorial_DLC.md

 **!!!**

 See **"Pose estimation body-part labelling"** below for supported rodent annotation formats.
-You **MUST USE** one of these formats if you would like to use our included feature list for creating predictive classifiers.
-We **strongly** suggest using 8 body parts per rodent. **Again, if you have generated your DLC tracking using another body part labelling configuration, it will not work "right out of the box"!**
+You **must use** one of these formats if you would like to use our included feature list for creating predictive classifiers.
+We **strongly** suggest using 8 body parts per rodent.

+**Again, if you have generated your DLC tracking using another body part labelling configuration, it will not work "right out of the box"!**

 **NOTE:** Some versions of DeepLabCut saves data in *hdf5* format by default.
 For information on how to output DeepLabCut data in csv file format, [go to the DeepLabcut repository](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_estimation_tensorflow/predict_videos.py).